-The schedule of filing fees in civil cases is attached hereto and marked Exhibit A and may be amended from time-to-time by order of Court
+The schedule of filing fees in civil cases is found on AMC website under Civil Forms 2024 Civil Filing Fees and may be amended from time-to-time by order of Court.

 Rule No. 4 - Default - Dismissal by Court

 In all civil cases where the defendant(s) have failed to answer or further plead ninety (90) days after the filing of the complaint, the Court shall cause to be served upon the plaintiff a Notice pursuant to Civil Rule 41 that the Court will dismiss the case for want of prosecution unless good cause is shown.
 If the plaintiff fails to move the Court for an Order granting judgment by default pursuant to Rule 55(A) or otherwise show good cause why it should not be dismissed, then, in that case, the Court shall dismiss the action without prejudice, for want of prosecution after six (6) months.